 - A credit card to pay the $85 enrolment fee

-- Two forms of photo ID- in most cases if you travel internationally a passport and drivers license are a great choice
+- Two forms of photo ID; in most cases, if you travel internationally a passport and driver’s license are a great choice

 - You may also be asked to bring any immigration documentation if you are not a citizen but are a US resident

-Global Entry Option
+Global Entry option

-If you travel a lot internationally, then You may want to consider applying for Global Entry.
+If you travel a lot internationally, then you may want to consider applying for Global Entry.
 While TSA Pre✓ covers the security side of things, Global Entry provides expedited immigration clearance.
 This makes getting back into the US significantly easier.

-Choosing which membership to go for will ultimately depend on your travel plans and patterns if you mainly fly in the US then TSA Pre✓ will do.
-On the other hand, if you have a fair amount of International travel, then Global Entry might be a better option.
+Choosing which membership to go for will ultimately depend on your travel plans and patterns.
+If you mainly fly in the US then TSA Pre✓ will do.
+On the other hand, if you have a fair amount of international travel, then Global Entry might be a better option.